-- (i) ask for a 2nd submission to the EIASC; or - (ii) defer the decision to the full Council and highlight issues or reasons for not reaching a consensus for the full Council's deliberation. - 36.
-Members acknowledged that the project would be a good initiative for wetland conservation and for improving the current condition in LC.
-Subject to the additional information to be submitted by the project proponent under para.
-25 above, Members supported the endorsement of the EIA report with conditions and recommendations.
-The project proponent team would be invited to attend the subsequent ACE meeting to present and explain the project details to the full Council.
+- (i) ask for a 2nd submission to the EIASC; or - (ii) defer the decision to the full ACE and highlight issues or reasons for not reaching a consensus for the full ACE's deliberation.

+45. Members acknowledged that the project would be a good initiative for wetland conservation and for improving the current condition in LC.
+Subject to the supplementary information to be submitted by the project proponent under para.
+34 above, Members' inclination at this stage was to endorse the EIA report with conditions and recommendations.
+The project proponent team would be invited to attend the subsequent ACE meeting to present and explain the project details to the full ACE.